GabrielEth/sortify/README.md

 ## Acknowledgements
 - Thanks to Spotify for the information available via their APIs.
-Their APIs are used throughout this app to display a lot of song information.
+Their APIs will be utilized throughout this app.